candacetribble/candace/README.md

 **Provide coverage.** I can run interference if you need help focusing.
 If you need a bad cop for an uncomfortable situation, I can help you.

 #### How can you help me?
-Show up.
-This doesn't mean "sit in your seat 8-5 Monday through Friday".
+**Show up.** This doesn't mean "sit in your seat 8-5 Monday through Friday".
 This means, "be predictable and accountable" and be a reliable teammate to your peers.
 Sometimes events outside our control interfere with our schedules, but when you can plan ahead, please let us know by keeping your calendar current.
 As an extension of this, I ask that you make your calendar public (but I invite you to [mark meetings and appointments "private" as needed](https://www.lifewire.com/how-to-make-an-event-private-in-google-calendar-1172180/)).

-Do amazing work and show ownership.
-I believe we're operating at our best when we show ownership, follow through, and take pride in the quality and impact of our work.
+**Do amazing work and show ownership.** I believe we're operating at our best when we show ownership, follow through, and take pride in the quality and impact of our work.
 If something prevents you from doing amazing things, I want to know.

-Disagree with me.
-Healthy debate is essential to getting to the best solutions.
+**Disagree when you need to.** Healthy debate is essential to getting to the best solutions.
 Don't be afraid to debate with me.
 Egos, mine included, have no place on the team.
 When I challenge your ideas it's in the spirit of making sure we arrive at the best possible solution, and I encourage you to challenge me the same way.

-Tell me when I messed up.
-I'm human, and I make lots of mistakes!
+**Tell me when I messed up.** I'm human, and I make lots of mistakes!
 Sometimes I don't know that I messed up, so when I do please let me know.

-Ask questions and be curious.
-If you want to know something, just ask!
-(This has the added benefit of encouraging others who are not naturally outspoken to feel more comfortable asking questions, as well.)
+**Ask questions and be curious.** If you want to know something, just ask!
+In a group setting has the added benefit of encouraging others who are not naturally outspoken to feel more comfortable asking questions, as well.

 ### About Me
 I'm an ambivert who leans toward introversion, but please don't confuse my occasional quietness with a lack of interest or engagement.
 I'm an internal thinker who is often quiet in large group settings or brainstorming sessions and who prefers to follow up directly when I have something I believe adds value to the conversation.